Hamidhrg/Guatemala2019/Tutorials/5.IQTree/Readme.md

 iqtree -s file.phy -spp Partitions.txt -m MFP+MERGE -bb 1000 -arlt 1000

 Notes:

-`iqtree` funtion will call the executable
+`iqtree` funtion will call the executable.

-`-s` will call the alignment
+`-s` will call the alignment.

-`-spp` is your patition file
+`-spp` is your patition file.

 `-m` MFP+MERGE: will search for the best evolutionary model and partitionning scheme for your partitions.

-`-bb` will perfom Ultrafast Boostrap
+`-bb` will perfom Ultrafast Boostrap.

-`-arlt` will perform the SH-aLRT test
+`-arlt` will perform the SH-aLRT test.

 **Tree inference**